interpretml/TalkToEBM/README.md

   <img src="images/landing.png" alt="drawing" width="900"/>
 </p>

 TalkToEBM is an open-source package that provides a natural language interface to [Explainable Boosting Machines (EBMs)](https://github.com/interpretml/interpret).
 With this package, you can convert the graphs of Explainable Boosting Machines to text and generate prompts for LLMs.
-This package is currently under active development, so the API is not guaranteed to stay stable.
+We also have higher-level functions that directly ask the LLM to describe entire models.
+This package is under active development, so the current API is not guaranteed to stay stable.